Public kept 'in the dark' over NZ First donations, says prosecutor

 Social media activity, business cards, and a $25,000 video of NZ First leader Winston Peters touring New Zealand on a bus — played at the party's annual convention — were further funded with money deposited with the NZFF.

+That these expenses would have or did benefit NZ First was beside the point, Wicks explained.

-"This case is not about the use of the money but the exercise of control over that money," Wicks said.
+"This case is not about the use of the money but the exercise of control over that money.

 "The [NZ First] board would not have approved the expenditure of the funds in the way the defendants spent it, had they known of it."